 One of my colleagues was tapping me on the shoulder, trying to get my attention.

 We were at WWDC 2012, hanging out with the hordes of developers that had flown in from all over the world.
 Apple Maps had just been announced the day before.

 My colleague led me over to a man waiting in the corner of one of Moscone’s enormous exhibition halls.
 As we approached, the man seemed nervous; he was pacing.

 “You took away the fire roads”, he said.
 “You have to add them back!”

 Fire roads?
-What the hell is he talking about?, I thought to myself.
+What is he talking about?, I thought to myself.

-But as I spoke with him, I quickly learned he was a firefighter, a firefighter who loved building apps on the side.
+But as I spoke with him, I quickly learned he was a firefighter, a firefighter who built apps on the side.